Bald Eagles at Big Beef Creek: “It’s that Seabeck time again.”

 The Olympic Discovery Trail is a trail running through the Olympic Peninsula from Port Townsend to the Pacific Ocean.
 This is the first of several posts exploring different sections of the trail, mostly from a cycling perspective.

 We love Shakespeare in the Park and other outdoor theater performances!
 Pack a picnic and a blanket and sit in the sun (or in some cases under the stars).
-While many performances have been canceled for 2021, some are resuming.
-Here are the ones of which we are currently aware.
+Here’s a brief guide to some PNW (mostly Seattle area) Shakespeare in the Park productions.

 After cancellation in 2020, the Skagit Valley Tulip Festival is back for 2021.
 Here’s more information and when to see the tulips.